-On a positive note, in March 2020 a substantial 10-year countywide enhancement millage was passed.
-Beginning in 2020-2021, over \$57 million will be levied and ultimately distributed to all Macomb County school districts and public school academies on a per pupil basis annually until 2029-2030.
+On a positive note, in March 2020, a substantial 10-year countywide enhancement millage was passed.
+In 2023-2024, over \$66 million will be levied and ultimately distributed to all Macomb County school districts and public school academies on a per pupil basis annually.

 The board and administration have reviewed and continue to review all aspects of the operation to address these changes in funding.
-With that in mind, the fund balances of our major funds are expected to finally stabilize over the next few years.
+With that in mind, the fund balances of our major funds have stabilized and are expected to see growth over the next few years.